python/cpython/Doc/library/pyexpat.rst

    dictionary mapping names to values.

-.. method:: xmlparser.EndElementHandler(name)
+.. method:: XMLParserType.EndElementHandler(name)

    Called for the end of every element.

-.. method:: xmlparser.ProcessingInstructionHandler(target, data)
+.. method:: XMLParserType.ProcessingInstructionHandler(target, data)

    Called for every processing instruction.

-.. method:: xmlparser.CharacterDataHandler(data)
+.. method:: XMLParserType.CharacterDataHandler(data)

    Called for character data.
 This will be called for normal character data, CDATA marked content, and ignorable whitespace.
 Applications which must distinguish